-For week 3 of our Members Monday’s series, we caught up with visually impaired rally navigator Sara Mc Fadden.
+Next up for our Members Monday series, we caught up with visually impaired rally navigator Sara Mc Fadden.

-My name is Sara Mc Fadden, I am a 20 year old final year college student from Castlebar, Co.
-Mayo and in July 2018 I became the first visually impaired person to compete in Irish Rallying.
+Sara is a 20 year old final year college student from Castlebar, Co.
+Mayo and in July 2018 she became the first visually impaired person to compete in Irish Rallying.

 2. How did you first get involved sport ?